jonathanpaulson/grabby_aliens/README.md

 --seed A random seed (default 0)<br>
 --empty_samples How precisely to estimate how full the universe is (default 0, meaning no estimate at all)<br>

+# Outputs
-Outputs: analyze.py will produce two output files, one ending in "civs.csv" and one ending in "years.csv".
+Each run of simulate.cc will produce two output files, one ending in "civs.csv" and one ending in "years.csv"<br>
+analyze.py will run simulate.cc once for each combination of parameters you give it.
+For instance, if you give "--n 10,12" and "--c 1.0,2.0", then simulate.cc will run four times: once with n=10,c=1.0, once with n=10,c=2.0, once with n=12,c=1.0 and once with n=12,c=2.0

 The "civs" file contains the following columns, with one row per "surviving" civilization:<br>
 - D columns (X,Y,Z) for the position in space<br>